Samannoy-utah/Covid-Dashboard-ME-6250/README.md

 Note that spacing between countries is replaced with dashes <br>
 All first letter is reduced to lower case
 USA becomes us

+Edit 1: Issue is fixed by fetching href tags of each country name and storing in a separate list